Jestoni888/MTK-AI-Engine/README.md

 # MTK-AI-Engine
-MTK AI Engine gives full features of your android device in all scenarios such as gaming , daily use & screen off to save power
+MTK AI Engine is logcat based module gives full features of your android device in all scenarios such as gaming , daily use & screen off to save power

 Previous features